 When a local strike stops transport in Quito (Ecuador), two women – a Spanish tourist and a local student decide to take their journey in their own hands.

 How the women go about undertaking the journey, the people they meet and perspectives they acquire make for a compelling watch.
 The film does not bother to glamorise the country in any way.
 Instead we see natural landscapes and situations you most likely come across in third world countries.
 The film is also special because we see many men take up such journeys but barely do films in this genre do justice to the fairer skin.
 Que tan lejos tries to fill that void.
+Buy now

 Jeff Johnson’s journey retraces the 1968 expedition by Yvon Chouinard and Doug Tompkins from California to Patagonia in Chile.

-What it offers: Every scene in the film is like a painting with colourful hues.
+Every scene in the film is like a painting with colourful hues.
 Extensive filming locations included Jantar Mantar, Chand Baori, Lake Palace, Umaid Bhavan, Jodhpur’s blue houses, Ladakh, Taj Mahal, Bali, Andaman Islands, Butterfly reef – Fiji, Turkey and Sumatra Island among other exotic locations.

 A French-Arabic road film about a father-son duo driving from France to Mecca.

 Not a rosy travel film but not a depressing tale either.
 Le Grand Voyage is more about internal journey than outwardly with limited scenic beauty although the duo drive pass Italy, Bulgaria, Slovenia, Serbia, Turkey and Jordan before entering Saudi Arabia.
 The scenes in Mecca are splendid and among the highlights.
 Also the scene where the father explains the reason for taking the road trip instead of air travel is excellent.
 A beautiful tribute to the Muslim community and fascinating for non-Muslims who will watch.